Why gauge matters

 Concrete examples

-• The CAN bus between devices: 28 AWG minimum twisted pair (CAN is a signal-level circuit); most teams run heavier 22 AWG for durability.
+- The CAN bus between devices: 28 AWG minimum (CAN is a signal-level circuit per Table 8-4); many teams use twisted-pair cable and heavier 22 AWG for durability, though neither is required by rule.

 Note: wires originally attached to a legal device (e.g. the leads molded onto a SPARK MAX) are part of the device and exempt, provided they are fed by the smallest breaker/fuse that lets the device work.